ADanayal/Reduced-Order-Wake-Modelling-tool/README.md

 https://github.com/OpenFAST/openfast
 https://github.com/IEAWindSystems/IEA-15-240-RWT.git

 Representative files are provided to present the inputs used for the main OpenFAST simulations.
-This specifically includes the Elastodyn, InflowWind and main fst file.
+This specifically includes the Elastodyn, InflowFile and main fst file.
 The other OpenFAST modules are kept as default from the original IEA-15 Monopole reference turbine definiton.

 ### TurbSim